 Do you want to be on the cutting edge of computer technology?
 If you have an analytical mind, a patient personality, and a flair for computers, a degree in computer science is for you.

 Maalot’s Computer Science program equips students with the theory and practical skills necessary to compete in today’s high-tech field.
-Ten 39 hour courses in basic and advanced computer programming along with corollary courses in advanced math are usually offered in order to meet the requirements for a major in computer science.
+Eleven 39 hour courses in basic and advanced computer programming along with corollary courses in advanced math are usually offered in order to meet the requirements for a major in computer science.
 Students are required to design, code and test programs using several programming languages; design and build databases; learn computer architecture and operating systems, and understand the basics of cyber security.
-Our alumni are currently working in top-rated industry businesses such as IBM, Project Genesis, Sintec Media, Malam and others.
+Our alumni are currently working in top-rated industry businesses such as IBM, Intel, Morgan Stanley, Project Genesis, Sintec Media, Malam etc.

 Science is the study of the order of the world – the macrocosm of the earth and the microcosm of our own bodies.
 Take advantage of the opportunity to learn from PhD-certified instructors who live by their belief in a Borei Olam and have incorporated this into their teaching.